 When upgrading to a new Kubernetes version, or re-provisioning an existing cluster, you may need to install a new version of the Cloudability Metrics Agent to ensure data continues to flow for that cluster.
-To do so, fill out the provisioning form in Cloudability with the same cluster name, new Kubernetes version, and RBAC requirements, and you'll get a YAML file for the deployment.
-This is particularly important when upgrading from 1.6.x to 1.7.x.
+To do so, fill out the provisioning form in Cloudability with the same cluster name and new Kubernetes version, and you'll get a YAML file for the deployment.
+This is particularly important when upgrading to a new Kubernetes Version.
 Please contact support with any questions about upgrades.

 GKE Specific Instructions

 Please add a cluster label in each cluster with key: gke-cluster and value: the cluster name(s) you set in the form/YAML.
 This will allow us to map GKE clusters to line items in the GCP billing file, and allocate costs to your clusters.

 Cloudability will need to ingest a billing file with the cluster labels you added, which can take up to 48 hours.
 Once we have processed the new billing file, you will need to create a new tag mapping in the Cloudability application.
 Set a Cloudability Dimension as: gke-cluster, and map this to the gke-cluster tag.
 This is a one time need, not per cluster.